-Eileen Shaughnessy is an educator, activist, and musician living in Albuquerque, New Mexico.
+Eileen Shaughnessy is an educator, organizer, and musician living in Albuquerque, New Mexico.

 Eileen teaches courses in environmental and social justice in the Sustainability Studies Program at the University of New Mexico.
 Her courses focus on racial justice, feminism, and nuclear issues.
 Her courses include Sustainability 334: “Environmental Justice Practicum” and Sustainability 418: “Nuclear New Mexico: Social and Environmental Impacts”- a class she designed to address the legacy of environmental racism and colonialism in New Mexico created by the nuclear weapons industry.
 After studying with eco-philosopher Joanna Macy, Eileen is also an experienced facilitator in the “Work that Reconnects,” which ties together deep ecology and Buddhism to cultivate inner & outer resiliency in these time of ecological, cultural, & political turmoil.